What is an Electrical Engineering Technologist?

 - Install or maintain electrical control systems, industrial automation systems, or electrical equipment, including control circuits, variable speed drives, or programmable logic controllers.

-These are the skills Electrical Engineering Technologists say are the most useful in their careers:
+When polled, Electrical Engineering Technologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.